Assessment at Iowa Lakes

 The Iowa Department of Education requires a general education component for Associate in Arts (AA), Associate in Science (AS), Associate in Applied Science (AAS), and Diploma programs.

-The Iowa Department of Education requires the general education component “to address the students' ability to reason, think, compute, communicate, and adapt to change.”
+The Iowa Department of Education requires the general education component “to address the student ability to reason, think, compute, communicate, and adapt to change.”
 General education is intended to provide a breadth of learning to the community college experience.

 General education imparts common knowledge, promotes intellectual inquiry, and stimulates the examination of different perspectives, thus enabling people to function effectively in a complex and dynamic world.
 Iowa Lakes’ General Education program consists of 40 plus general education credits for an AA or AS degree and a minimum of 15 credits for an AAS degree.